 Screw felt every element and detail of the music he put on his tapes.
 He figured out a way to make listeners fall in love with the minutiae of the lyrics and production without it ever feeling forced.
 Check out his take on Whodini’s 1984 Larry Smith-produced classic “Friends” for further confirmation.
 Much like “Welcome To The Ghetto,” Screw proudly showed off his beat fanaticism by giving the instrumental extended shine at the beginning and end of the 15-minute song.

-And for every “Welcome To The Ghetto” and “Friends,” there are countless other selections like The Conscious Daughters’ Paris-produced "Somethin' to Ride To (Fonky Expedition)" where Screw put the beat front and center before giving the talented MCs on the track their just due.
+And for every “Welcome To The Ghetto” and “Friends,” there are countless other selections like the Paris-produced remix of The Conscious Daughters’ "Somethin' to Ride To (Fonky Expedition)" where Screw put the beat front and center before giving the talented MCs on the track their just due.

 DJ Screw was a beat head who studied his records front to back, inside and out.
-He left a legacy of over 300 tapes that perfectly capture his passion for recorded sound.
+He left a legacy of over 300 tapes that perfectly captured his passion for recorded sound.

 Even if you’ve never been a fan of the his chopped and screwed style or it feels too extreme for your ears, give it another chance.
-It’s a truly unique way of experiencing music that highlights subtle aspects of songs that might normally fly under the radar.
+It’s a unique way of experiencing music, highlighting subtleties that might normally fly under the radar.